Skip to main content

 The rules

-Once the whistle sounds for your train, boarding is no longer permitted.
-This ensures your safety and that of others.
-The doors often close a little before the scheduled departure time to allow the train to leave on time.
+Once the whistle sounds for your train, you may not board.
+This rule protects your safety and that of others.
+Doors often close slightly before the scheduled departure time so the train can leave on time.

 Travel in the correct class